-With the support of his family, Johnson’s racing career started on 50cc motorcycles at age 5.
-Father Gary worked for a tire company while mother Cathy drove a school bus.
-With Jimmie and younger brothers Jarit and Jessie in tow, the family spent most weekends camping and doing what they loved – racing up and down the West Coast.
+Johnson learned the value of giving back through his humble upbringing.
+Growing up in working-class El Cajon, California, just outside San Diego, Johnson was a motorcycle prodigy.
+With the support of his family, Johnson’s racing career started on 50cc motorcycles at the age of 5.
+His father Gary worked for a tire company while mother Cathy drove a school bus.
+With Jimmie and younger brothers Jarit and Jessie in tow, the family spent most weekends camping and doing what they loved – racing motorcycles on dirt up and down the west coast.

-Growing up in El Cajon, California, just outside San Diego, Johnson was a motorcycle prodigy.
-At just 8 years old, he won the 60cc class local track championship despite blowing out his knee with several races remaining in the season.
+At just 8 years old, Johnson won a 60cc class local track championship despite sustaining a severe knee injury with several races remaining and finishing the season in a cast.
 From motorcycles, Johnson graduated to the Mickey Thompson Entertainment Group Stadium Racing Series, where he had even more success.